Home › A ground lease for a loan maturity

 We move on real numbers.

-Maturing 2019–2022 vintage loan with a refi gap — especially where you'd rather not raise pref, or there's a C-PACE lien or agency takeout block in the way.
+Maturing 2019–2022 vintage loan with a refi gap — especially where you'd rather not raise pref, or the takeout falls short of an agency or conventional test.
 Send the address, the as-complete stabilized NOI, total project cost, and the maturing balance — we return an indicative land value in 48 hours, as principal or arranged capital.

 Email us the deal